Volunteer Roles at Cherry Lodge

 Reception is a vitally important front line service.
 Volunteers staff our reception area five days a week.
 We ask our receptionists to offer one morning or afternoon per week.
 Duties include answering the telephone, welcoming visitors to the Centre and putting people at their ease, dealing with merchandise purchases, checking appointments and dealing with routine enquiries.

-Shop Volunteers (recruiting now)
+Shop Volunteers (CURRENTLY RECRUITING)

 Trustees (not currently recruiting)